 - A copy of the worker’s Disclosure and Barring Service (DBS) check where required for the role undertaken by the sponsored migrant.

 - A record of the worker’s absences.

-- Any other document set out in the relevant code of practice.
+- Any other document set out in the relevant government guidance and codes of practice.